 DSO Office-wide BAA.
 DARPA.
 Deadline: 6/2/16 for abstracts, 7/2/16 for proposals.
 Synopsis: This BAA solicits executive summaries, abstracts and proposals for revolutionary research efforts applicable to the Defense Sciences Office mission.

 Information Innovation Office (I2O) Office-wide.
 DARPA.
 Deadline: 6/10/16 for abstracts, 8/2/16 for proposals.
 Synopsis: DARPA is soliciting innovative research proposals of interest to the I2O .
 I2O develops high-payoff information science and technology to provide a decisive information advantage for the U.S. and its allies.

-FY 2015 Continuation of Solicitation for the Office of Science Financial Assistance Program.
-Deadline: 9/30/15.
+FY 2016 Continuation of Solicitation for the Office of Department of Energy - Office of Science.
+Deadline: 9/30/16.
 Synopsis: The Office of Science announces its continuing interest in receiving grant applications for support of work in the following program areas: Advanced Scientific Computing Research, Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High Energy Physics, and Nuclear Physics.

 For more NIH program announcements, see Funding Opportunities and Notices.

 GenitoUrinary Development Molecular Anatomy Project (GUDMAP) - Atlas Projects (U01).
 NIDDK.
 Deadline: 11/9/15.
 Synopsis: This FOA requests applications for GUDMAP Atlas Projects to generate data for the GUDMAP database.
 The scope of Atlas projects is limited to either human or murine studies.